HEPATITIS C FACTS & STATISTICS

 Hepatitis C Testing Recommendations

-CDC now recommends one-time hepatitis C testing of all adults (18 years and older) and all pregnant people during every pregnancy.
-CDC continues to recommend people with risk factors, including people who inject drugs, be tested regularly.
+CDC now recommends one-time hepatitis C testing of all adults (18 years and older) and all pregnant people during every pregnancy and testing children 2 - 6 months if they were exposed to hepatitis C. CDC continues to recommend people with risk factors, including people who inject drugs, be tested regularly.

-Mother to Child transmission is the most common cause of HCV in children.
+Vertical transmission during child birth is the most common cause of HCV in children.

 Children can be treated as early as 3 years of age.